-Enter the ticker symbol for any stock traded on the NYSE, AMEX, NSDQ exchanges in the area below to calculate the firm's Weighted Average Cost of Capital (WACC).
+Enter the ticker symbol for any stock traded on the NYSE, AMEX, or NSDQ exchanges in the area below to calculate the firm's Weighted Average Cost of Capital (WACC).

 However, actually CALCULATING a firm's WACC requires that you know a firm's cost of debt (rD), corporate tax rate (Tc), total Debt and Equity, as well as the firm's cost of equity (rE) - which in turn requires that you know a firm's Beta (β) and the risk-free (rf) and market return (rM) rates.
 Whew!